• Skip to primary navigation

 • Chapter Partners

-If chapter members need to share information in the monthly newsletters or provide feedback.
+If chapter members need to share information in the monthly newsletter that drops the week of the chapter meeting, or want to provide feedback.
+Please send your emails to [email protected].

 Michelle Connally